sirjasiu/simple2pc/README.md

 could point to a correct second phase endpoint, it is omitted.

 > NOTE: Handing errors in the second phase is beyond this simple implementation.

+> NOTE: For implementation check [handler.lua](kong/simple2pc/handler.lua) - this implementation also supports url interpolation based on uri captures and request body

 ## Java microservices